Mexico › Los Cabos › Best Hotels

 - Los Cabos means “the capes,” and is made up of two towns, Cabo San Lucas and San Jose del Cabo, along with the coral reef marine park, Cabo Pulmo.
 Most of the hotels and attractions are in Cabo San Lucas, San Jose, and the Corridor (the stretch of Highway 1 linking the two towns).
 Cabo and San Jose are close in distance, about 30 km apart, but each town has its own distinct feel.
 Cabo is the livelier town, known for its nightlife, while San Jose is a more tranquil area, known for its Arts District.
 The Corridor is home to several golf courses and many of the area’s swimmable beaches.

-- Los Cabos is known for beautiful beaches, all of which are public, but few of which are swimmable due to dangerous undertow.
-Those beaches that are swimmable also have some of the best snorkeling in the world; Jacques Cousteau has called the Sea of Cortez “The Aquarium of the World.”
+- Los Cabos is known for beautiful beaches, all of which are public, but few of which are swimmable due to a dangerous undertow.
+Those beaches that are swimmable also have some of the best snorkeling in the world; Jacques Cousteau has called the Sea of Cortez “The Aquarium of the World”.
 The best beaches for swimming or snorkeling are: Medano Beach, Playa Empacadora, and Lovers & Divorce Beaches in Cabo; La Playita in San Jose; and Chileno Bay, Playa Monumentos, Old Man’s Beach (aka Playa Acupulquito), Tequila Cove, Santa Maria Beach, and Palmilla Beach in the Corridor.

 - Taxis are expensive in Los Cabos, costing around $50USD one-way from the airport to the hotels.
 Round trip fare from Cabo to San Jose is usually between $80 and $100USD.
 Car rentals are fairly cheap here, while tours and some hotels offer their own transportation.